gnafit/gna/doc/source/acknowledgements.rst

      - |isu|
    * - |msu-phys|
      - |spbu-apmath|
-     -
+     - |isu-physdep|

-Students from MSU, SPBU and ISU have contributed to the development of GNA.
+Students and alumni of MSU, SPBU and ISU have contributed to the development of GNA.